anurag2506/Filtering-Methods/README.md

 Explanation of the Dataset:
 The question column contains a list of 4 movies.
 The next 4 columns contain the number of people opting for each movie among the list of the movies available.
-The label column gives the index of the question (0,1,2,3) telling the movie with highest watch count.
+The label column gives the index of the question (0,1,2,3) telling the movie with highest watch count. <br><br>
+<b>Creation of Custom Dataset:</b><br>
+1. Using Random Values i.e. Synthetic data: This is done using the 'random' function in python where random values are generated between given limits.
+The Dataset is stored in a csv file<br><br>
+2. Using Scraping(bs4): Generating Real time data from websites using Scraping from IMDB website for movies, the year of release and their IMDB ratings.
+The Dataset is stored in a csv file<br><br><br>
 <b>Collaborative Filtering:</b>
 Intuition:
 This is a method used in user-item recommendation systems which are based on the idea “Users with similar interests will have common preferences”.